friskymouse/friskymouse.github.io/content/en/docs/help/how-to-update.md

 ---
 title: "How to Update"
-description: "Regularly update the installed npm packages to keep your Doks website stable, usable, and secure."
+description: "Regularly update the installed app to keep your installation up to date with latest features and bug fixes."
-lead: "Regularly update the installed npm packages to keep your Doks website stable, usable, and secure."
+lead: "Regularly update the installed FriskyMouse application to get the latest features and bug fixes."
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00
 draft: false